 This time, Jade's fake smile hardens into a full-on vicious smirk as her eyelids tighten together even more.
 She's trying her best to cut right through Tori with the look, and she's certain that Tori knows it, too, because she eventually looks away from her, sheepishly, and goes back to eating her salad.

 Jade's smirk widens at this little victory.
-She picks up her spinach wrap and bites into it, ignoring the overwhelming wave of nausea that suddenly sweeps up inside her stomach.
+She picks up her spinach wrap and bites into it, ignoring the overwhelming wave of nausea that immediately sweeps up inside her stomach.

 "Oh, God," Beck groans in a husky breath.